0-5788719150923125/praxis/README.md

 - A [Mixture of Depths](https://arxiv.org/abs/2404.02258) allows us to route just a subset of all tokens in a sequence to remote peers - reducing the time required for remote computation, and the amount of data transferred.
 - [LayerShuffle](https://arxiv.org/abs/2407.04513) proved that transformers can maintain coherence, even when every layer is shuffled at every forward pass.
 We take this a step further, and implement the `PraxisController`, which teaches the model how to predict an optimal route through expert layers during inference.
 The ability to work with out-of-order layers is crucial in a decentralized architecture, where some peers may fail, others may disappear, some may be overloaded, or undertrained, or are otherwise penalized for some reason or another...
 - In addition to the shuffling, we implement a simplified version of [CALM](https://arxiv.org/abs/2207.07061), which allows the model to early-exit from computation.
-- [Attention with Linear Biases (ALiBi)](https://arxiv.org/abs/2108.12409) for length extrapolation, because it's easy, it works well at sane contexts lengths, and it requires no trainable parameters.
+- We implement RoPE, ALiBi and NoPE as options for positional encoding, because they're easy, work well at sane contexts lengths, and require little to no trainable parameters.
 - [Differential Attention](https://arxiv.org/abs/2410.05258) is used to improve hallucination performance, reduce parameter counts required for attention, and filter-out noise in attention maps.
 - Parameter-Efficient Expert Retrieval (PEER) from the [Mixture of a Million Experts](https://arxiv.org/abs/2407.04153) paper.
 In this design, dense feedforward layers are replaced with singleton Multi-Layer Perceptron networks.
 - While simple, a [Soft-Merging of Experts with Adaptive Routing](https://arxiv.org/abs/2306.03745) class allows us to dynamically-route through a dense feedforward layer, while maintaining differentiability and enhancing expressivity.